MaterializeInc/materialize/CONTRIBUTING.md

 Bug reports are welcome, and the most effective way to report a bug is to [file an issue](https://github.com/MaterializeInc/materialize/issues/new/choose).
-As Materialize is under rapid development, it is helpful if you report the version of Materialize that you are using, and if it a crash report, the stack trace printed from the `materialized` binary.
+As Materialize is under rapid development, it is helpful if you report the version of Materialize that you are using, and if it a crash report, the stack trace.

 ### Landing PRs + communicating changes